Meaning of Respite Care

 Here are the warning signs of compassion fatigue:

-Caregiver burnout and compassion fatigue may indicate a stressful state of mind and body of individuals providing care.
-Therefore, having a healthy life-work balance, functional social relationships, and a healthy time for oneself is essential for every individual to live and function to their full potential.
+Caregiver burnout and compassion fatigue may indicate a stressful state of mind and body of people providing care.
+Therefore, having a healthy life-work balance, functional social relationships, and a healthy time for oneself is essential for every person to live and function to their full potential.
 If you lack support when caring for a loved one, respite care services are the right choice for you.

 The Role of Respite Care